 “We invite investors and put together our favorite actors to help sell the material.
 Sometimes the writers and the creative team need the screenplay read so that they can hear how it plays.
 They often invite other writers so that they can discuss it after and do a “punch-up” for dialogue or for comedy.”

-— Marci Liroff, Backstage
+— Marci Liroff, Casting Director

 For efficiency, you’ll want to keep production contacts and build call sheets in a production management hub.